 - (2) Written or otherwise recorded resolutions on which an independent director had a dissenting opinion or qualified opinion: None. - 2.
 If there are directors' avoidance of motions in conflict of interest, the directors' names, contents of motion, causes for avoidance and voting should be specified: None - 3.
-The evaluation cycle and period, evaluation scope, method and evaluation content and other information of the self (or peer) evaluation of the Board of Directors: - (1) Evaluation Cycle: At least once a year. - (2) Evaluation Period: Period from 2019/01/01 to 2019/12/31. - (3) Evaluation Scope: The Board of Directors, the Compensation Committee and the Audit Committee. - (4) Evaluation Method: Internal self-evaluation by members of the Board of Directors. - (5) Evaluation Content: - A.Internal Control Evaluation items for Board members (self or peer): The following five aspects are included: (a) Engagement in the operations of the Company; (b) Improving the decision-making quality of the Board of Directors; (c) Remuneration and structure of the Board of Directors; (d) Election of directors and their continuing education; (e) Internal control. - B. The performance assessment of the Compensation Committee and the Audit Committee shall include at least the following five aspects: (1) The degree of participation in the operation of the Company; (2) Improving the decision-making quality of the Board of Directors; (3) Composition and structure of the Board of Directors; (4) Appointment and continuous education of directors and (5) Internal control. - C. Collecting relevant information of the Board of Directors, the Audit Committee and the Compensation Committee at year end.
-After a return of questionnaires, the evaluation index scores will be formulated and reported to the Board of Directors. - D. The Company has completed the performance evaluation of the Board of Directors, the Compensation Committee and the Audit Committee in February, 2020.
-After the assessment, an evaluation of the execution of the Board of Directors, the Compensation Committee and the Audit Committee were found to work well during 2019. - 4.
-Goals to enhance the Board's operations: The Company has conducted the "Rules and Procedures of Board of Directors' Meetings" and "Board of Directors Self-Assessment of Performance".
+The evaluation cycle and period, evaluation scope, method and evaluation content and other information of the self (or peer) evaluation of the Board of Directors: - (1) Evaluation Cycle: At least once a year. - (2) Evaluation Period: Period from 2020/01/01 to 2020/12/31. - (3) Evaluation Scope: The Board of Directors, individual directors, the Compensation Committee and the Audit Committee. - (4) Evaluation Method: Internal self-evaluation by members of the Board of Directors and individual directors. - (5) Evaluation Content: - A. The performance assessment of the Board of Directors: The following five aspects are included: - (a) The degree of participation in the Company's operations. - (b) Improvement in the quality of decision making by the Board of Directors. - (c) The composition and structure of the Board of Directors. - (d) The election of the directors and their continuing professional education. - (e) Internal controls. - B. The performance assessments of board members shall include at least the following six aspects: - (a) Their grasp of the Company's goals and missions. - (b) Their recognition of director's duties. - (c) Their degree of participation in the Company's operations. - (d) Their management of internal relationships and communication.

+- (e) Their professionalism and continuing professional education. - (f) Internal controls. - C. The performance assessment of the Compensation Committee members shall include at least the following five aspects: - (a) Their degree of participation in the Company's operations. - (b) Their recognition of the duties of the Compensation Committee . - (c) Improvement in the quality of decision making by the Compensation Committee. - (d) The composition of the Compensation Committee, and election and appointment of committee members. - (e) Internal control. - D. The performance assessment of the Audit Committee members shall include at least the following five aspects: - (a) Their degree of participation in the Company's operations. - (b) Their recognition of the duties of the Audit Committee. - (c) Improvement in the quality of decision making by the Audit Committee. - (d) The composition of the Audit Committee, and election and appointment of committee members. - (e) Internal control. - 4.
+Goals to enhance the Board's operations: The Company conducts the "Rules and Procedures of Board of Directors' Meetings" and "Board of Directors Self-Assessment of Performance".
 The Compensation Committee has been established on October 25, 2011 and Audit Committee has been established on May 27, 2016 to enhance operational effectiveness of the Board of Directors.